zeevmoney/atom-node/README.md

 ## Change Log

 ### v1.5.0
+- Refactored Request class
+- Refactored Atom class
+- Refactored Tracker
+- Fixed a bug in Tracker exit handler (there was no delay on graceful shutdown)
 - Added an option to add a callback on error (after max retries reached)
+- Changed example
+- Added more options to conf
-- Updated coverage
+- Rewrote all tests and increased coverage
 - Updated README
-- Updated docs and changed them from apiDoc to JSDoc
+- Updated all docs and changed them from apiDoc to JSDoc
 - Fixed a bug with headers not being sent
-- Refactored Request class
+- Added AtomError custom Error

 ### v1.2.0
 - Fixed tracker retry bug - caused by mutating an object that was passed by reference